xyleth/thebesDocs/content/moves/tech.markdown

 You cannot use this move if you have unspent hold from this move.

 **_Hacker_**
-When you seek to subvert a non-informorph computer system or electronic security measures, roll+Intuition.
+When you seek to subvert a non-informorph computer system or electronic security measures, roll+Intuition/Cognition.
 On a 10+, choose 3.
 On a 7-9, choose 2.
 On a miss, choose 1 anyway.

 - You get into the system or past the security
 - You don’t alert anyone to your intrusion